equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 WestConnex Delivery Authority
 Environmental Impact Statement

-x

-It is more economic due to reduced time taken for excavation
+* It is more economic due to reduced time taken for excavation

-x

-It reduces the noise and vibration impacts on residential and commercial properties to shorter periods due to the short impacts associated with blasting
+* It reduces the noise and vibration impacts on residential and commercial properties to shorter periods due to the short impacts associated with blasting

-x

-Geological conditions along the alignment are suitable for both methods to be used.
+* Geological conditions along the alignment are suitable for both methods to be used.

 #### 4.6.2 Spoil disposal